bormando/gmail-getter/README.md

 To get a Refresh token - simply execute this command in a project root (or anywhere else if you've got the package installed globally).
 You must have `credentials.json` file in the place you execute the command.

 ```
+// inside of a project folder
 npx gmail-getter get-refresh-token

+// globally
+get-refresh-token
 ```

 ⚠️ credentials file name is case-sensitive ⚠️